Bigg Boss 11: REVENGE TIME! Puneesh & Shilpa Torture Luv & Akash; Here’s Who Will Win The Task!

 Hina Had Tortured Shilpa & Bandgi

 While Hina was seen torturing Shilpa and Bandgi, Akash tortured Puneesh and Hiten.
-Hina applied chilli powder on Bandgi and Hina's face.
-Akash and Luv waxed Hiten's legs, and trimmed Puneesh's hairs.
+Hina applied chilli powder on Bandgi and Shilpa's face.
+Akash and Luv waxed Hiten's legs, and trimmed Puneesh's hair.

 Hiten, Puneesh & Shilpa Stayed Strong Till The End!